JieyuZ2/TMN/README.md

 # Triplet Matching Network

-The source code used for self-supervised taxonomy completion method [TMN](), published in .
+The source code used for self-supervised taxonomy completion method [TMN](), published in AAAI 21.

 ## Install Guide